teamed/teamed.io/pages/policy.md

 and postponed.
 Urgent tasks are assigned to performers immediately.
 Normal tasks are assigned to performers only when the project has fewer than 10 assigned tasks.
 Postponed tasks are never assigned.
-To change any task priority, just ask a project manager with a statement like "_this task is urgent_," or "_this task is postponed_," or "_this task is not urgent anymore._"
+To change any task priority, just ask a project manager with a statement like "_this task is urgent,_" or "_this task is postponed,_" or "_this task is not urgent anymore._"

 {% par 27 %}
 As an architect, you can assign any ticket to one of the project milestones.
-To do that, just ask a project manager to, for example, "_set milestone to 1.4_".
+To do that, just ask a project manager to, for example, "_set milestone to 1.4._"

 {% par 29 %}
 As an architect, you can ask a project manager to assign any task to anyone;